theislab/cellrank/docs/source/about/index.rst

 Fate restriction is a gradual, noisy process requiring probabilistic treatment.
 Therefore, we use Markov chains to describe stochastic fate transitions, where each cell represents one state in the Markov chain.
 Markov chains describe memoryless transitions between system states through a probabilistic framework.
-Transition probabilities are summarized in a  transition matrix $T$, where $T_{jk}$, describes the probability of transitioning from state $j$ to state $k$ in one step.
+Transition probabilities are summarized in a transition matrix :math:`T`, where :math:`T_{jk}`, describes the probability of transitioning from state :math:`j` to state :math:`k` in one step.
 In our context, each state corresponds to a cell.
 Markov chains are established tools in single-cell genomics and form the basis of many successful pseudotime approaches :cite:`haghverdi:16,setty:19`.

 By using Markov chains, we assume that cellular state transitions occur gradually and without memory.
 The former assumption implies that cells change their molecular state in small steps with many intermediate states which are